-TCMP is accredited by the College of Family Physicians of Canada (CFPC) for 0.25 Mainpro+ study credits and by the Royal College of Physicians and Surgeons of Canada (RCPSC) for 0.25 Section 2 Self-Learning: Scanning Activity for each posting.
+TCMP is accredited by the College of Family Physicians of Canada (CFPC) for 0.25 Mainpro+ study credits and by the Royal College of Physicians and Surgeons of Canada (RCPSC) for 0.25 MOC Section 2 Self-Learning: Scanning Activity for each posting.
 You can easily obtain study credits by reading a posting and filling out an exercise online.
 The exercise link for study credits is at the end of each posting.
-UBC CPD will automatically upload your Mainpro credits to CFPC and RCPSC on a quarterly basis.
-MOC Section 2 activities will be uploaded to the holding area of your MAINPORT account.
+UBC CPD will automatically upload your total number of Mainpro credits to CFPC and RCPSC on a quarterly basis.
+Credits will be uploaded to the holding area of your account.

 Your National College ID Number is requested due to an arrangement with The College of Family Physicians of Canada and the Division of Continuing Professional Development, Faculty of Medicine, University of British Columbia (UBC CPD) to provide automatic electronic transfer of continuing education credits to the College of Family Physicians of Canada.
 By giving UBC CPD your CFPC ID you give permission for upload of credits to CFPC.

 If you have lost or misplaced your CFPC membership card, please contact the CFPC Membership Department (email@example.com or 905.629.0900/1.800.387.6197, extension 423 or 450).
 You also have to have a valid email address on file with the CFPC so they can email you your confirmation.

 See an example of a filled out exercise: Sample answers

 Readers are encouraged to post on the discussion board and leave comments, ask questions, and/or vote on the impact of each article.
 All questions and comments will be answered by the author and posted on the discussion board before the next article is live.
 We expect some of the opinions to be controversial, and hope this actually fosters comments and dialogue between physician users. (view our recent discussion board on dabigatran for atrial fibrillation).